How to Clean a Backpack

 Hiking equipment needs special care, as the materials, hardware, and special treatments applied onto the fabric may not fare well if regular cleaners and cleaning methods are involved.

-When it comes to hiking backpacks and any delicate or expensive bags, we recommend always washing them by hand.
+When it comes to hiking backpacks and any delicate drawstring bags or expensive bags, we recommend always washing them by hand.
 Some backpacks may be too large for your washing machine or they might wrinkle inside the drier.
 Plus, always follow the instructions before getting down to business.

 Washing Your Hiking Backpack